wpcodefactory/guest-order-tracking-for-woocommerce/readme.txt

 == Frequently Asked Questions ==

-= How the plugin works? =
+= How does the plugin work? =

-When an unlogged user tries to access an order page URL like `http://example.com/my-account/view-order/123/`, nothing happens.
-Once you activate and setup this plugin, instead of nothing, user will be redirected to the tracking order page having the order field already filled.
+By default, when unlogged users try to access an order page URL like `http://example.com/my-account/view-order/123/`, nothing happens.
+Once you activate and set up this plugin, users will be redirected to the tracking order page having the order field already filled.

 = How to use this plugin? =